 These cupcakes will last in the fridge for up to 3 days.
 However, they taste best when served at room temperature!
 I like to let them sit at room temperature for about an hour before serving.

-No, but you should!!
-The brown butter takes both the cupcakes and frosting to the next level!
-However, you can substitute unsalted butter if you must.
+No, but you should!
+The brown butter flavor takes both the cupcakes and frosting to the next level!
+However, you can absolutely substitute regular unsalted butter instead.

 Tips for Success!